emarsden/pgmacs/README.md

 - browse the **list of tables** in the database

-- browse the contents of a table, row by row, in paginated mode for large tables
+- browse the contents of a table, row by row, in paginated mode for large tables, and navigate between tables if they are linked by a foreign key

 - edit the value of a column: type `RET` on the value you want to modify to edit the value in the minibuffer, or type `w` to edit the value in a widget-based buffer